 Hero background

-Help protect the coastlines of Palawan by planting mangroves, recycling plastic into eco-bricks, and taking part in environmental clean-ups.
-Join the local community for an authentic experience of sustainability and cultural exchange.
+Help protect the coastline of Palawan, planting mangroves, turning plastic into eco-bricks and joining beach clean-ups.
+Get involved with the local community for a grounded sustainability project and plenty of cultural exchange.

 Where